Using the Op/Ed As a PR Writing Tool

 So she wrote a blog post about it.

 In that post, she described how anxious she was about her younger brother and her fear that he could end up being shot due to some interaction with police.
 She described how he had been stopped for speeding, and was shaken and afraid during that experience.
 And how this was her reaction, too, because she and her brother are Black.
-“I don’t look at police the same way you do,” she stated, addressing an imaginary Caucasian reader.
+“I don’t look at police the same way you do,” she stated, addressing an imaginary white reader.

 I thought it was a powerful blog post—and told her so.
 And I said she should submit it to The Gazette to get it published.
 She was unsure, but agreed to let me send a link to her post to The Gazette, asking them to consider it.